kgulzina/CC-Research/README.md

 - Outline: How many pages, tables, figures and parts
 - (!)Correct the log_likelihood_with_penalty >>> make p(w) look like the one you used in simulation
 - Run the simulation and estimation on for T = 365 on server
+- Use thesis template and put everything together into one!!!!!!!